GoogleCloudPlatform/ai-platform-samples/training/sklearn/structured/custom_routines/README.md

-# Training with scikit-learn - the Base Case
+# Training with scikit-learn - Custom Prediction Routines

 ## Overview

-The purpose of this directory is to provide a sample for how you can package a scikit-learn training model to submit it to AI Platform.
+The purpose of this directory is to provide a sample to show to to train a scikit-learn model on AI Platform with custom routines.
 The sample makes it easier to organize your code, and to adapt it to your dataset.
 In more details, the template covers the following functionality:

 *   Metadata to define your dataset, features, and target.